Skip to content

 What’s the difference between Spartacus and the Composable Storefront?

 Same product, different name.
 SAP renamed Spartacus to “SAP Commerce Cloud, Composable Storefront” with the 2211 release.
-The codebase, architecture, and features are the same.
+The codebase, architecture, and features are identical.
 Most developers still call it Spartacus.
+I reckon that’ll stick for a while yet.

 Can I use React instead of Angular?

-Yes.
+Absolutely.
 The OCC APIs are technology-agnostic.
-You can build a custom storefront with React, Vue, Next.js, or any framework.
-You lose SAP’s pre-built components, CMS integration, and SSR setup — but you gain full control.
+Build a custom storefront with React, Vue, Next.js, whatever your team prefers.
+You lose SAP’s pre-built components, CMS integration, and SSR setup, but you gain full control.
 For a decision framework, see our pros and cons guide.

 How does performance compare to Accelerator?

 The Composable Storefront generally performs better.
-Headless architecture enables CDN caching, SSR improves initial load, and lazy loading reduces bundle sizes.
-Accelerator’s server-side rendering competes for resources with business logic on Commerce Cloud’s application servers.
+Headless architecture enables CDN caching, SSR improves initial load, lazy loading reduces bundle sizes.
+With Accelerator, server-side rendering competed for resources with business logic on Commerce Cloud’s application servers.
+That bottleneck is gone now.

 What Angular version does the Composable Storefront use?

-The Composable Storefront tracks Angular’s release cycle, typically 1–2 versions behind the latest.
-Check SAP’s release notes for the specific Angular version.
-Upgrading Angular is managed by SAP’s continuous delivery process.
+It tracks Angular’s release cycle, typically 1-2 versions behind the latest.
+Check SAP’s release notes for the specific version.
+Angular upgrades are managed through SAP’s continuous delivery process.

 Do I need Angular expertise to customise the storefront?

 Yes.
-Customisation involves writing Angular components, services, and modules.
-Your frontend team needs Angular, TypeScript, and RxJS experience.
-If your team is primarily Java-focused, plan for training or hire frontend specialists.
+No way around it.
+Customisation means writing Angular components, services, and modules.
+Your frontend team needs solid Angular, TypeScript, and RxJS experience.
+If your team is mostly Java-focused, plan for training or bring in frontend specialists.
+We’ve seen teams try to wing it without Angular expertise and it gets messy fast.

 SAP Composable StorefrontSpartacusHeadless CommerceAngularSAP Commerce Cloud